rzr/sense-hat-webthing/README.md

 ## ABOUT ##

-Addon adapter for Mozilla IoT Gateway using python module to handle I2C sensors and GPIOs of Raspberry Pi's extension board "SenseHat".
+Addon adapter for WebThings Gateway using python module to handle I2C sensors and GPIOs of Raspberry Pi's extension board "SenseHat".